mongodb/docs/source/reference/mongoexport.rst

 .. option:: --jsonArray

-   Modifies the output of :option:`mongoexport` so that, the entire contents of the export is written as a single :term:`JSON` array.
+   Modifies the output of :option:`mongoexport` so that to write the entire contents of the export as a single :term:`JSON` array.
 By default :option:`mongoexport` writes data using one JSON document for every MongoDB document.

 .. option:: --slaveOk, -k

-   Forces :option:`mongoexport` to read data from secondary or slave nodes if :option:`mongoexport` is issued against a replica set.
+   Allows :option:`mongoexport` to read data from secondary or slave nodes when using :option:`mongoexport` with a replica set.
 This option is only available if connected to a :option:`mongod`` or :option:`mongos` and is not available when used with the ":command:`mongoexport --dbpath`" option.

    This is the default behavior.

-TODO determine what "arg (=1)" in help text means.

 .. option:: --out [file], -o [file]

    Specify a file to write the export to.
-If no file name is specified, the export will be written to standard out (e.g. ``stdout``).
+If you do not specify a file name, the :option:`mongoexport` writes data to standard output (e.g. ``stdout``).

 Usage